aspose-cells-cloud/Aspose.Cells-Products/cells/en/java/saveas/numbers-to-xlsm/_index.md

 ---
 title: Save NUMBERS as XLSM API for Java
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Java to save NUMBERS format file as XLSM format file.
 url: /java/saveas/numbers-to-xlsm/
 ---